 Disabled Changing Places Toilet

-Our Changing Places Toilet is located in Transylvania with a height adjustable changing bench, shower, toilet and a hoist.
+Our Changing Places Toilet is located in Wild Woods with a height adjustable changing bench, shower, toilet and a hoist.
 To access please use a RADAR key, or speak to a member of staff.

 Guest Help and Information

-Located in Market Square, this should be your first port of call.
+Located in Adventure Point, this should be your first port of call.
 The Guest Help and Information team can offer advice on ride access and restrictions, issue ride access wristbands and passes (conditions apply) and provide further information on facilities for adventurers with a disability.
-Guest Help and Information can also check adventurers’ heights to confirm which rides you can go on.
+Guest Help and Information can also check Adventurers’ heights to confirm which rides you can go on.

 Restaurants & Shops